solid-fuse

 SolidJS 2.0 inside Flutter, rendering native widgets

 Fuse lets you write your UI in SolidJS and render native Flutter widgets.
-It's not a webview — your JSX compiles to real Flutter layout, gestures, and navigation via an embedded JavaScript engine (QuickJS).
+It's not a webview — your JSX compiles to real Flutter layout, gestures, and navigation via FJS, a high-performance JavaScript runtime built with Rust and powered by QuickJS.

 Signals update widget props.
 Flutter rebuilds.
 Events flow back as function calls.
 The reactive loop is seamless.